-1. The premises of origin is a zoo, aquarium or other institution, approved, licensed or registered by the government Veterinary Administration to hold reptiles.
+1. The premises of origin are a government approved, licensed or registered zoo, aquarium or other institution for holding reptiles.

 2. Each animal for export has been continuously resident in the premises of origin for at least 90 days prior to certification or since birth.